cloudposse/github-status-updater/README.md

 ###

-__NOTE__: The icons are the avatars of the user for which the GitHub access token is issued

 To enable status checks for branch `test` of the `github-status-updater` repo and CI environment `my-ci`, execute the `update_branch_protection` action locally

 ```ssh